basmingo/basmingo/README.md

 <h1 align="center">Hi 👋, I'm Pavel Basmanov</h1>
 <h3 align="center">Java Developer, living in Turkey</h3>

-- 🇳🇱  Passed through an internship in the Netherlands by their offer. </br>
+Passed through an internship in the Netherlands by their offer. </br>
+I have an experience in client meetings, planning, and leading of the design process as an Architect. </br>
-- 🔭 Actively learning new, truly love Algorithms and Computer Science, working on my Pet projects
+Actively learning new, truly love Algorithms and Computer Science, working on my Pet projects

+I have an experience in client meetings, planning, and leading of the design process as an Architect.

 <sup><sub>T.S.
 Eliot | V.V.
 Nabokov | Strugatskie brothers | Marvel Spider-man | One punch man | Berserk | Evangelion | Sustainability | Dark souls</sub></sup>